RifaatMZ/java-practice/README.md

 # A Personal Project to Practice Java

 ### Overview
-This Java project was created in IntelliJ IDEA with gradle, Java 16+ with unit tests.
+This Java project was created in IntelliJ IDEA using gradle, Java 16+ and some unit tests.
 ### Features

 Given an array [red, yellow,brown,red,black, green, white,yellow]